jtarps/daily-connect-app/INVITATIONS.md

 ### Development Mode

-If SMS service is not configured, invitations are still created in Firestore, but SMS messages are only logged to the console.
+If neither WhatsApp nor SMS service is configured, invitations are still created in Firestore, but notifications are only logged to the console.

 ## How It Works